Implant & Prosthodontics Template Customisation

 | Page health at handoff | 31 / 31 staging URLs returned HTTP 200 in the sitemap audit |

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 31 pages and 10 templates, over 123 calendar days, inside the estimated hours.
+The gist: we implemented the agency’s Figma against their branded template across 31 pages and 10 templates, over 123 calendar days, inside the estimated hours.

 Process